-- (3) Requirements for buffers around wells and property line setbacks that are sufficient to protect affected property owners from any noise, light, water, or air pollution resulting from any drilling operations. - (g) Any permit issued under this Code section shall become final unless the any person or persons named therein request requests in writing a hearing before an administrative law judge appointed by the board no later than 30 days after the issuance of such permit. - (e)(h) The director shall have the power and the authority to revoke a permit for noncompliance with any of the provisions of this part, any rules and regulations promulgated under this part, or the special conditions contained in any permit. - (f)(i) The issuance of a permit under this part in no way indicates a determination by the director as to property or contractual rights of the applicant to drill such a well at the designated location. - 475 12-4-47.
+457 (3) Requirements for buffers around wells and property line setbacks that are sufficient

-- (a) Prior to the issuance of a permit to drill any well covered by this part, the owner, operator, contractor, driller, or other person responsible for the conduct of the drilling operation shall furnish the state a bond or undertaking in the form prescribed by the board and in an amount set by the board, executed by a bonding, surety, or insurance company authorized to do business in this state in the favor of the state.
-Alternatively, the board in its discretion may require a similar undertaking executed only by such person to ensure a faithful performance of the requirements of this part, of any rules or regulations adopted pursuant thereto, or of any condition of a permit.
-Such bond or undertaking is intended to protect the state or any citizen thereof from any injury which may result from improper drilling. - (b) Any bond required under this part shall be released two years from the date of receipt by the director of all geological information required under this part or any rule or regulation adopted pursuant to this part; provided, however, that the director shall have examined and approved the abandoned well for which the bond was furnished. - (c) No bond required under this part shall exceed \$50,000.00 \$100,000.00. - 491 12-4-48. - (a) Whenever the director has reason to believe that any person is violating the provisions of this part or any rule or regulation adopted pursuant to this part, the director may issue an administrative order to that person.
-The order shall specify the provisions of this part alleged to have been violated and shall order that corrective action be taken within a reasonable period of time prescribed in the order.
+- 458 to protect affected property owners from any noise, light, water, or air pollution resulting - 459 from any drilling operations. - 460 (g) Any permit issued under this Code section shall become final unless the any person or - persons named therein, or any person aggrieved or adversely affected by such permit, - 462 requests request in writing a hearing before an administrative law judge appointed by the - board no later than 30 days after the issuance of such permit. - 464 (e)(h) The director shall have the power and the authority to revoke a permit for - 465 noncompliance with any of the provisions of this part, any rules and regulations - promulgated under this part, or the special conditions contained in any permit. - 467 (f)(I) The issuance of a permit under this part in no way indicates a determination by the - director as to property or contractual rights of the applicant to drill such a well at the - designated location. - 470 12-4-47. - 471 (a) Prior to the issuance of a permit to drill any well covered by this part, the owner, - operator, contractor, driller, or other person responsible for the conduct of the drilling - operation shall furnish the state a bond or undertaking in the form prescribed by the board - and in an amount set by the board, executed by a bonding, surety, or insurance company - authorized to do business in this state in the favor of the state.
+Alternatively, the board in - its discretion may require a similar undertaking executed only by such person to ensure a - faithful performance of the requirements of this part, of any rules or regulations adopted - pursuant thereto, or of any condition of a permit.
+Such bond or undertaking is intended to - protect the state or any citizen thereof from any injury which may result from improper - 480 drilling. - 481 (b) Any bond required under this part shall be released two years from the date of receipt - by the director of all geological information required under this part or any rule or - regulation adopted pursuant to this part; provided, however, that the director shall have - examined and approved the abandoned well for which the bond was furnished. - 485 (c) No bond required under this part shall exceed \$50,000.00 \$100,000.00. - 486 12-4-48. - 487 (a) Whenever the director has reason to believe that any person is violating the provisions - of this part or any rule or regulation adopted pursuant to this part, the director may issue - an administrative order to that person.
+The order shall specify the provisions of this part - alleged to have been violated and shall order that corrective action be taken within a - reasonable period of time prescribed in the order.
 Any such order shall become final and enforceable unless the person or persons named therein request in writing a hearing before an administrative law judge appointed by the board no later than 30 days after the issuance of the order.